Waldhausen Additivity: Classical and Quasicategorical: Additivity for of a Waldhausen Quasicategory

+\begin{definition}[Sub Waldhausen Quasicategory] A {\it sub Waldhausen quasicategory} $\mathcal{B}$ of a Waldhausen quasicategory $\calc$ is a sub quasicategory $\calb$ such that $\calb$ is a Waldhausen quasicategory in its own right and \begin{enumerate} \item every zero object of $\calb$ is also a zero object of $\calc$, \item a morphism in the sub quasicategory $\calb$ is a $\calb$-cofibration if and only if it is a $\calc$-cofibration {\it and} the $\calc$-quotient is equivalent to an object of $\mathcal{B}$, \item every pushout square in the sub quasicategory $\calb$ with one leg a $\calb$-cofibration is also a pushout square in the larger quasicategory $\calc$. \item A morphism in $\calb$ is an equivalence in $\calb$ if and only if it is an equivalence in $\calc$. \end{enumerate} \end{definition}

-We include cofibrations in the definition of $[n]$-complex, $\text{Gap}([n],\mathcal{C})$, and $S_\bullet^\infty \mathcal{C}$ from 1.2.2.2 and 1.2.2.5 of Lurie \cite{LurieHigherAlgebra} below.
-See Blumberg--Gepner--Tabuada \cite[Section 6.1]{BlumbergGepnerTabuadaI} for a comparison of $S_\bullet^\infty$ with the $S_\bullet'$ construction of \cite{BlumbergMandellAbstHomTheory} in the case of a simplicial model category which admits all finite homotopy colimits (all maps in a model category are weak cofibrations, so in \cite{BlumbergMandellAbstHomTheory} the cofibrations do not play a role in the application of $S_\bullet^\infty$ to the simplicial nerve of the full sub-simplicial category on the fibrant-cofibrant objects).
+We next define Waldhausen's $S_\bullet$ construction for Waldhausen quasicategories, denoted $S_\bullet^\infty$.
+Below, we include cofibrations in the definitions of $[n]$-complex and $S_\bullet^\infty \mathcal{C}$ from 1.2.2.2 and 1.2.2.5 of Lurie \cite{LurieHigherAlgebra}.
+See Blumberg--Gepner--Tabuada \cite[Corollary~7.7 and Theorem~7.8]{BlumbergGepnerTabuadaI} for a comparison of $S_\bullet^\infty$ with the $S_\bullet'$ construction of \cite{BlumbergMandellAbstHomTheory} in the case of a simplicial model category which admits all finite homotopy colimits (all maps in a model category are weak cofibrations, so in \cite{BlumbergMandellAbstHomTheory} the cofibrations do not play a role in the application of $S_\bullet^\infty$ to the simplicial nerve of the full sub-simplicial category on the fibrant-cofibrant objects).
+See also Barwick \cite[Section~5 and Corollary~6.9.1]{Barwick} for a quasicategorical version of the $S_\bullet$ construction called {\it the virtual Waldhausen $\infty$-category of totally filtered objects}.